alicerunsonfedora/puzzlekit/Sources/PuzzleKit/PuzzleKit.docc/Puzzles/PKTaijiPuzzle.md

 ### Codable support

-Codable support is also offered for cases where puzzles are contained in Codable structs, or for multiwindow support in SwiftUI.
+Codable support is also offered for cases where puzzles are contained in Codable structs, or for multi-window support in SwiftUI.

 For example, you might have a file structure that looks like the following: